 Volunteering in Disaster

 Thank you for your interest in helping our community prepare for or recover from a disaster or weather event.
 The best way you can help is to be part of an organized effort that is working in coordination with local emergency response officials.
-Please DO NOT self-deploy to the area or donate unsolicited goods such as used clothing, miscellaneous household items, medicine, or foodstuffs.
+Please DO NOT self-deploy to the area or donate unsolicited goods such as used clothing, miscellaneous household items, medicine, or food.

 Volunteer Florida, is the state's lead agency for volunteerism and national service that administers federal, state, and local funding for service programs.

-Texas Voluntary Organizations Active in Disaster (Texas VOAD) website has a list of vetted disaster relief organizations who are providing services to our residents.
+Texas Voluntary Organizations Active in Disaster (Texas VOAD) has a list of vetted disaster relief organizations who are providing services to residents.
 Texas VOAD represents more than three dozen faith-based, community, nonprofit and non-governmental organizations.

 Before heading to a disaster area, consider the complexities of the situation.
 To make the most of your efforts and assist impacted communities best, consider these tips for donating and volunteering responsibly: